missionpinball/mpf-docs/hardware/lisy/protocol.rst

    "0", "1", "53", "Command 53 - Text to speech"
    "1", "6", "Hello ", "Play text 'hello'.
 Last character is null byte."

 No response is expected.

-Set Sound Volume (0x36)
-^^^^^^^^^^^^^^^^^^^^^^^

-Set volume of amplifier.
-This may be connected either to a hardware soundcard or to the output of the MPF sound system.

-Payload is the sound number.

-.. csv-table:: Payload of Command 0x36 - Set Sound Volume
-   :header: "Byte", "Length", "Description"
-   :widths: 10, 10, 30

-   "1", "1", "Volume in percent (0-100)"

-Example:

-.. csv-table:: Example Command 0x36 - Set Sound Volume
-   :header: "Byte", "Length", "Example", "Comment"
-   :widths: 10, 10, 10, 30

-   "0", "1", "54", "Command 54 - Set Sound Volume"
-   "1", "1", "50", "Set volume to 50%"

-No response is expected.